Port Orange Pool Construction

 After contacting Agua Pools, one of our Design Consultants will schedule a site meeting to make sure that the shape and size of your desired pool and outdoor space will fit within the space available and follow municipal zoning restrictions in Port Orange.

 Your Design is complete and now it’s time to start building your Agua Pool in your Port Orange home!
 Our office staff will work behind the scenes to secure permits, schedule inspections, coordinate our equipment and crews, and keep you informed throughout the design and construction process.

 Your on-site Construction Manager will supervise each phase of construction and communicate with you throughout every stage of the process to assure quality results from design to completion.
-We cater to New Smyrna Beach, Daytona Beach, Ormond Beach, Palm Coast, St Augustine, Port Orange, and surrounding cities.
+We also cater to New Smyrna Beach, Daytona Beach, Ormond Beach, Palm Coast, St Augustine, Flagler Beach, and surrounding cities.

 Let’s get started—

 Once the permits have been issued, your property will be pre-sited for construction by one of our Construction Managers.
 We will cap your water irrigation lines in your future pool area, and our excavator will strip the sod in the pool and deck area.

 Your pool will be laid out using stakes and wooden forms, with the forms representing the outer edge of the pool shell.
 The forms must not be disturbed, as they represent the exact elevation, location, size, shape, and position of the finished pool.